blue water at blue heart

 Option 3: 1000 Springs Takeoff

 If you aren’t camping at 1000 Springs, you can still park and take off from the docks.
 We stayed the night at 1000 Springs in our Suboverland that we picked up in Twin Falls and took off from there to Blue Heart.
-It took us about 2 hours to get to Blue Heart Springs from 1000 Springs going upstream (make a right out of 1000 Springs Resort) and about 1 hour 15 minutes downstream.
+It took us about 2 hours to get to Blue Heart Springs from 1000 Springs going upstream (make a right out of 1000 Springs Resort) and about 1 hour and 15 minutes downstream.

-Option 4: The newest option (August 2022)
+Option 4: The newest option

-Now there is a new company offering rentals to Blue Heart Springs called Blue Heart Kayaking!
+Now there is a new company offering kayak and paddle board rentals to Blue Heart Springs called Blue Heart Kayaking!
 They are located less than a mile upriver from Blue Heart Springs.
 This is a rental company and launch site located on private property owned by the company.
 They have easy access to the river and lots of parking and can accommodate groups of up to 30 people.
 This is an excellent option if you just want to paddle to Blue Heart and back and have your car there waiting for you!

 blue heart springs kayak